NeuralDataFormats/matlab_spike2/readme.md

 # Spike2 Interface for MATLAB #

 This code loads Spike2 files into MATLAB.
-It is a wrapper around the spike2matson library provided by CED and is meant to provide a slightly nicer interface to that library.
+It is a wrapper around the spike2matson library provided by CED and is meant to provide a nicer interface to that library.

 **Note, this is a work in progress**

 # Remaining TODOs #

-- finish data loading for all waveform types - only a couple are currently supported
-- create repo with just example files
 - finish documentation
 - create some testing framework ...
 - There are a ton of places where we should be checking for errors but don't yet.
 The underlying mex returns error codes rather than directly throwing errors